When I return to campus for work, what information will I have to disclose to the University?

 Yes.
 Contact the Office of Research and Innovation for more information.

 Do I have to pay to have a COVID-19 test?
 How does workers' compensation apply?

 Maybe.
 Sindecuse will be conducting free COVID-19 testing for all non-temporary employees and students who are symptomatic or who have been exposed to someone with COVID-19.
-If you are asymptomatic and have not been exposed to someone with COVID-19, Sindecuse will cover one test.
-See Sindecuse’s website for details.
+If you are asymptomatic and have not been exposed to someone with COVID-19, see Sindecuse’s website for details on no-cost testing.